timm/ABC/README.md

 since other methods can produce results that are better and/or faster (See Table 1)

-Perhaps the reason Tiny AI is ignored is that there is no simpel reference package, nor documentation of its effectiveness.
-To remedy that, we offer the EZR python paclage, accessible via

-     pip install ezr

-EZR is very short (a few hundred lines of Python; no use of complex packages like pandas or scikit-learn).
-We offer it here as

-- A useful tool for teaching AI and SE and scripting;
-- A productive tool for conducting state of the art resaerch.
-- A criticism of other work that has never checked complicated a simple idea;

-For an example where this tool can dramatically simplfy prior resutls, see the end of this document.

-[^hou24]: Hou, X., Zhao, Y., Liu, Y., Yang, Z., Wang, K., Li, L., ... & Wang, H. (2024).
-Large language models for software engineering: A systematic literature review.
-ACM Transactions on Software Engineering and Methodology, 33(8), 1-79.

 > Table1: Predictive AI can sometimes produce better results, faster.